Prelude Clubhouse is a psychiatric rehabilitation program for adults with mental illness.

 The Real Deal

 Although Prelude Clubhouse first opened its doors in McKinney on Feb.
 7, 2017, they weren’t “the real deal” yet, Judge said.
-And that’s because they’re part of Clubhouse International, the parent organization that they base their standards and guidelines on.
-Clubhouse International needed to accredit them.
+And that’s because they’re part of Clubhouse International, the parent organization that they base their standards and guidelines on who must accredit them.

 A year later, they moved from McKinney to a church in Plano for more space.
 Someone donated a van to them transport members, and then they secured a transitional employment program and soon found themselves on their way to accreditation.
 Judge said becoming accredited was extremely important in terms of getting state funding to help with future projects and resources.